 If you hold a bachelor’s degree (or equivalent) in a health, biological or structural engineering discipline then you will definitely contribute to and gain something from this course.

-Contact us and discuss your background if you don’t have a Bachelor’s degree.
+Contact us to discuss your background if you don’t have a bachelor’s degree.
 A strong relevant work history can often be a great preparation for this course.

 University of Otago

 The University of Otago is a large collegiate-style university with an international reputation for excellence in a comprehensive range of subject areas.